sysu-software/kturnSeeker/README.md

 Overview:
 ---------
-kturnSeeker is an software to identify novel forward Kink-turn RNAs (fktRNAs) and backward Kink-turn RNAs (bktRNAs) from fasta file.
+kturnSeeker is a software to identify novel forward Kink-turn RNAs (fktRNAs) and backward Kink-turn RNAs (bktRNAs) from fasta file.

 Usage:
 ---------